rahil627/fighting-game-anarchy/README.md

 if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/fighting-game-anarchy/wiki)

-if that's not enough, your read 'n contribute to [the site](https://rahil627.github.io/fighting-game-anarchy/)(!!), to which the wiki may be ported to soon.
-Just ask for permission (git access permissions).
+if that's not enough, you can halp me make [the site](https://rahil627.github.io/fighting-game-anarchy/)(!!), to which the wiki may be ported to soon.
+The site's source here (in docs); it's hosted and automatically built by GitHub Pages, generated using Jekyll.
+Just ask for permission (git access permissions). :)
 - - -